 These are needed for https://github.com/potocpav/python-concur.

-It does not, however, provide pre-built packages, nor documentation on https://readthedocs.org/, and the code is not as well-commented.
+This fork does not, however, provide pre-built packages, nor documentation on https://readthedocs.org/.
+Code quality & documentation standards are not as high as upstream.
 It is advisable to use the upstream package for any work that does not require Concur.

 Python bindings for the amazing dear imgui C++ library - a Bloat-free Immediate Mode Graphical User Interface.